italo-granato/snpReady/README.md

-To anyone who wants to conttibute, please contact italo.granato@gmail.com for more details.
+To anyone who wants to contribute, please contact italo.granato@gmail.com for more details.